Israeli tycoon appeals corruption conviction in Swiss court

 After the verdict, Swiss transparency group Public Eye hailed a “landmark ruling” that showed the court could see through a “slick” legal defense.

-Steinmetz, 66, denied the charges and has been free pending the appeal.
+Steinmetz, 66, has denied the charges and remains free pending the appeal.
+If the conviction is upheld, his lawyers can appeal to the Swiss federal court.

 The Geneva prosecutor’s office alleged that Steinmetz, a former resident of Geneva, and the two other defendants engaged in corruption of foreign officials and falsification of documents to hide the payment of bribes from authorities and banks.
 Some of the funds allegedly transited through Switzerland — and the case has been investigated in Europe, Africa and the United States.